Hynse/ForgeMend/README.md

 ## Contributing

-If you would like to contribute to FoliaFlow, feel free to submit a pull request with your changes.
+If you would like to contribute to ForgeMend, feel free to submit a pull request with your changes.
 All contributions are welcome and appreciated.

 ## License